vedp2003/NBASalaryDataAnalysis/README.md

    - Implements an user interacgive dashboard using `ipywidgets` to allow users to input player stats dynamically.
    - Predicts salaries using the best performing model (Random Forest Regressor) and displays results interactively.

-9.  **Web Dashboard**:
-   - Deployed an interactive Dash-based web application for real-time salary predictions for users.

 ---